HighPing64x/virusmuseum.github.io/README.md

 # virusmuseum.github.io
-It's a museum of the famous computer virus.
+It's a museum of some famous computer virus.
 The languages is chinese.